sullof/inquirer-command-prompt/README.md

 ##### context

 The context is important for the history.
 If you program is handling a specific process you want to have an history of the commands available in that specific context.
-The `context` has to be an increasing integer starting from 0 (which is the default if no context is passed).
+The `context`s have to be increasing integers starting from 0.

 Run the example in `examples/autocompletions.js` to see how the options work.